-Cancellation occurs when the student gives written notice of cancellation to the Director, at the address of the School, shown on this agreement.
-The Student can also mail, hand deliver, fax or telegram the cancellation.
 The written notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed with prepaid postage.
-Cancellation notices are to be addressed to: The Art of Acting Studio, 1017 N. Orange Drive, Los Angeles, CA 90038
+Cancellation notices are to be addressed to: Art of Acting Studio, 1017 N. Orange Drive, Los Angeles, CA 90038